-Alliance Station - The designated Alliance area next to the Playing Field where the Drivers and Coach stand or move within during a Match.
+Alliance Station - The designated "red" or "blue" Alliance area next to the Playing Field where the drivers and coach stand or move within during a Match.
+Station One is the Alliance Station closest to the audience.

-Competition Area - The Area where the Playing Field is located.
+Competition Area - The Area where all the Playing Fields, Alliance Stations, scoring tables, and other tournament officials and tables are located.

 Drive Team - Up to four representatives two (2) drivers, one (1) coach, and one (1) Human Player from the same Team.
+Only one (1) Human Player represents an entire Alliance in a Match.